nrkno/nativebridge/README.md

 # @nrk/nativebridge

-> Lightweight and efficient bridge between webview and native app.
-> Primary use case is for sharing state.
+Native Bridge is a lightweight and efficient bridge between webview and native app.
+It's primary use case is to share state between native apps and javascript in webviews.

 - [Browser documentation](#browser)
 - [Android documentation](https://github.com/nrkno/nativebridge-android)